 Through strong leadership and keen insight, the Tarrant County Commissioner's Court had a vision of improving the success of reentry for men and women returning from incarceration.
 They have worked to unite reentry organizations, nonprofit charities, and concerned citizens to create an all-inclusive, comprehensive website to accomplish this goal.

-The Web Project Leader is Steve Gordon, Lead Consultant for Web:Cre8tiv Design/Develop/Deploy.
+The Web Project Leader was Steve Gordon, Lead Consultant for Web:Cre8tiv Design/Develop/Deploy.
 Learn more...